Anxiety About Sleep

 What can I do right now to help?

-- Consuming excessive amounts of caffeine or other stimulants throughout the day or before bed – including alcohol
+- Reduce, limit, or stop the consumption of excessive amounts of caffeine or other stimulants throughout the day or before bed – including alcohol

 - Establish a consistent sleeping routine